daytonaio/content/definitions/20240819_definition_immutable infrastructure.md

 ---
-title: 'Immutable Infrastructure'
+title: "Immutable Infrastructure"
 description:
-  'Immutable Infrastructure is an infrastructure architecture approach in which components and configurations are never modified in place.
+  "Immutable Infrastructure is an infrastructure architecture approach in which components and configurations are never modified in place.
 Instead of making changes directly to existing infrastructure elements, any modifications result in the creation of a new, immutable instance.
-This approach ensures consistency, simplifies management, and reduces the risk of configuration drift.'
+This approach ensures consistency, simplifies management, and reduces the risk of configuration drift."
 ---

 # Immutable Infrastructure